 - 4. Where it is determined appropriate, complete a Math, Reading, and Writing Placement Test at PNWCC. - a.
 Some students may be encouraged to take a Math Bridge Intensive Workshop.
 This workshop is for incoming students who place below College Level in Math based on ALEKS assessment.
 The workshop is designed to help students to refresh their math skills and transition from high school to college.
 Students work with an instructor and the web based ALEKS program to assess and build math skills in preparation for a college math course prior to the start of the semester. - 5.
-Students without a high school diploma or GED are required to take the ACCUPLACER Ability to Benefit test and earn scores within the defined acceptable score range to be eligible for Federal Financial Assistance.
-See the Ability to Benefit Test Policy for details. - 6.
 Send official college transcripts (if applicable) to transcripts@pnwcc.edu if you have taken any college courses while in high school.